forink/Excel-Html-Previewer/README.md

 Use the NPOI library to read Excel files and display it on the web page.

+The default id and password are both "test"

 This project use Apache 2.0 as the license according to the specification of the reference library.

 ### Changelog